dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/08/29
+TIL about "disagreeable givers" (via [@TShootingAgile](https://twitter.com/TShootingAgile) <https://soundcloud.com/troubleshootingagile/disagreeable-givers>).
+So if you see me ranting about Kotlin or IntelliJ, you now know what it is :)

 #### 2024/08/28
 Great talk by [Brian Goetz](https://twitter.com/BrianGoetz) "Valhalla - Where Are We?" <https://www.youtube.com/watch?v=IF9l8fYfSnI> (thanks to [Uberto Barbini](https://twitter.com/ramtop) for mentioning it).
-TLDR it's just value classes and null restricted types 🤩 #JVMLS #OpenJDK
+TLDR after 10 years it's now just value classes and null restricted types 🤩 #JVMLS #OpenJDK

 #### 2024/08/27
 A modified Brian Kernighan quote for the AI hype wave.
 Debugging is twice as hard as writing a program in the first place.
 So if a chatbot generated some code for you that you would not be able to write, then how will you ever debug it?
 With a debugging bot?